Discover/Epic Games API

 Common use cases

-• Populate a game database with structured metadata — genres, features, ESRB rating, publisher — via get_game_details.
+• Populate a game info card with genres, features, ESRB rating, star rating, and publisher via get_game_details

 Pricing & limitsSee full pricing →